ishan16696/design-patterns-Golang/README.md

 ## Builder

-  - Separate the construction of a complex object or Segregating the builder into multiple builders.
+  - It's a creational design pattern that separate the construction of a complex object or segregating the one builder into multiple builders.
 It is used to construct a complex object step by step and the final step will return the object.
 Check example [here](https://github.com/ishan16696/design-patterns-Golang/tree/main/Builder).

     ```go

+    // instead of passing all parameters at once via constructor to create object, we can use builder pattern to create object step by step.
-    emp1 := fact.SetName("Ishan").SetTechStack([]string{"C++", "Docker", "Go"}).BuildDev()
+    emp1 := dev.SetName("Ishan").SetTechStack([]string{"C++", "Docker", "Go"}).SetEmpID(2).BuildDev()
     ```